AdobeDocs/marketo.en/help/marketo/product-docs/administration/settings/using-a-universal-id-for-subscription-login.md

 >[!NOTE]
 >
->Marketo will ask users who want to use Universal ID to reset their password if the current subscription’s password doesn't comply with the password policy of the second subscription to which they are being invited.
+>Marketo will ask users who want to use Universal ID to reset their password if the current subscription's password doesn't comply with the password policy of the second subscription to which they are being invited.

 ## Switching Between Subscriptions {#switching-between-subscriptions}